-Due to its location, Mexico can see earthquakes, hurricanes and volcanic eruptions.
+Due to its location, Mexico can see earthquakes, hurricanes, and volcanic eruptions.

 Mexico City is located in a seismic zone.
 The last major earthquake occurred in September 2017.
-The city has a seismic alarm which alerts people so they can evacuate or keep themselves safe wherever they are.
+The city has a seismic alarm that alerts people so they can evacuate or keep themselves safe wherever they are.

 There are also several active volcanoes in central/south Mexico.
 Major volcanoes include Popocatepetl and Volcan de Fuego in Colima.
 They’re monitored 24/7 by Mexican authorities.